-The bipolar approximation is applied in the evaluation of the Coulomb and exchange integrals (page 279).
-ITCOUL and ITEXCH can be assigned any intermediate value between the default values (18 and 14) (see page 279) and the values switching off the bipolar expansion (20000 and 20000).
+The bipolar approximation is applied in the evaluation of the Coulomb and exchange integrals (page 353).
+ITCOUL and ITEXCH can be assigned any intermediate value between the default values (18 and 14) (see page 353) and the values switching off the bipolar expansion (20000 and 20000).

-Note that default values have become stricter, 18 and 14, from CRYSTAL13, whereas before they were 14 and 10, respectively.
+Note that default values have become tighter, 18 and 14, from CRYSTAL14, whereas before they were 14 and 10, respectively.
 Results are now expected to be more accurate but the program might be slower.

-BIPOSIZE -Size of buffer for Coulomb integrals bipolar expansion rec variable meaning • ISIZE size of the buffer in words or
+BIPOSIZE -Size of buffer for Coulomb integrals bipolar expansion